IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

 ## Some other pointers

-Some of these pointers may not make sense until you're trying to make a certain plot, but I've put them here in the hopes they are useful (also so I don't forget...).
+Some of these pointers may not make sense until you're trying to make a certain plot, they're gathered here in the hopes they are useful.

 * If you use xlim/ylim or scale_y_continous() to zoom in on a boxplot, ggplot recalculates the range etc based on that limit.
 If you want to include the outliers but just zoom in without recalculation, use coord_cartesian() to change the limits.
 * In ggplot, discrete missing values are displayed.
 Adding `scale_color_discrete(na.translate = FALSE)` removes them.
 See [tweet source](https://twitter.com/MaiaPelletier/status/1357079168249458691/photo/1) for details.